Shubhamai/pytorch-vit/README.md

 ### 1. Input Embeddings
 One of the main challenges in using transformers for computer vision is the sheer amount of computational cost needed to directly use image pixels as input embeddings.
 Instead, we first split the images into multiple patches, and run them through a convolution layer to resize their size to generate the embedding.

-The convolution layer also learns through backpropagation to generate meaningful features from the image to be used as embeddings.

 <p align="center">